michaelxwebb/Enterprise-IAM-Lab/README.md

 - Strengthened critical thinking and problem-solving skills through designing security controls and troubleshooting identity and access scenarios.

 ### Tools Used
-- *Microsoft Entra ID P2* for implementing RBAC, Conditional Access, MFA, Identity Governance and Administrative Units.
+- *Microsoft Entra ID* for implementing RBAC, Conditional Access, MFA, Identity Governance and Administrative Units.
 - *Microsoft Authenticator* for MFA enrollment and authentication security.
 - *Microsoft Azure Portal* for tenant administration and identity configuration.
 - *Access Reviews* and *Entitlement Management* to simulate identity governance workflows.